PROJECT: SEMILLAS DE ESPERANZA (Seeds of Hope)

 It costs approximately $100 a year to supply the textbooks and other supplies needed for each student – a sum too daunting for many poor students.
 Sor Marta’s heart has been burdened for the many students who desperately want to continue their studies but simply can’t afford the fees.
 With help from Global Pearls, she was finally able to offer a high school scholarship program for the most promising students.

 The program can only offer scholarships to about 5% of the students who need one, but one of our founding principles is the belief that a small help, properly focused, can have a large ripple effect on the communities we serve by unleashing local potential.
-To maximize the impact of this scholarship program, Sor Marta and Global Pearls decided that a primary component of the application process should be a written essay explaining how each prospective scholarship recipient hopes to use his/her education to benefit the community.
+To maximize the impact of this scholarship program, Sor Marta and Global Pearls decided that we should target our scholarships to students who had a keen desire to use his/her education to benefit the community.
 A desire to help others, and our belief that the student can successfully do so, is the primary factor in choosing our scholarship recipients.
 In this way we hope that our scholarships will end up benefitting far more people than just the # chosen!
 To reflect the idea that each student we help can in turn benefit many, Sor Marta decided to call the scholarship program “Semillas de Esperanza,” or “Seeds of Hope.”